ajhenley/gitbook/creatingtables.md

 If you ran the above statement in SQL Developer you would have a table that contains no data.
 You can insert data by entering it into the table or by running some SQL statements.
 Run the following SQL statements to insert some book data into your table.

 {%ace edit=true, lang='sql'%}
-INSERT INTO "SYSTEM"."BOOK" (ID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, ISINSTOCK) VALUES ('1', 'Book1', 'Fellowship of the Zombies', 'Charles Buckminster', 'A book about Zombies', '19.95', 'Y')
+INSERT INTO BOOK (BookID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, UnitsInStock) VALUES (1, 'Book1', 'Fellowship of the Zombies', 'Charles Buckminster', 'A book about Zombies', '19.95', 150);
-INSERT INTO "SYSTEM"."BOOK" (ID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, ISINSTOCK) VALUES ('2', 'Book2', 'Vampire Mercury', 'Farrah Zahir', 'The Fastest Vampire known', '22.95', 'Y')
+INSERT INTO BOOK (BookID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, UnitsInStock) VALUES (2, 'Book2', 'Vampire Mercury', 'Farrah Zahir', 'The Fastest Vampire known', '22.95', 17);
-INSERT INTO "SYSTEM"."BOOK" (ID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, ISINSTOCK) VALUES ('3', 'Book3', 'Everlasting Wizard', 'ita Keegan', 'The Magic Never Ends', '12.50', 'Y')
+INSERT INTO BOOK (BookID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, UnitsInStock) VALUES (3, 'Book3', 'Everlasting Wizard', 'ita Keegan', 'The Magic Never Ends', '12.50', 99);
-INSERT INTO "SYSTEM"."BOOK" (ID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, ISINSTOCK) VALUES ('4', 'Book4', 'Night Ninja', 'Rebekah Axel', 'Office worker by day, ninja by night', '17.79', 'Y')
+INSERT INTO BOOK (BookID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, UnitsInStock) VALUES (4, 'Book4', 'Night Ninja', 'Rebekah Axel', 'Office worker by day, ninja by night', '17.79', 0);
-INSERT INTO "SYSTEM"."BOOK" (ID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, ISINSTOCK) VALUES ('5', 'Book5', 'Spirit of the Asteroid', 'Shafira Jamal', 'Being alone, cold and lonely builds character', '20.50', 'Y')
+INSERT INTO BOOK (BookID, SKU, TITLE, AUTHOR, DESCRIPTION, PRICE, UnitsInStock) VALUES (5, 'Book5', 'Spirit of the Asteroid', 'Shafira Jamal', 'Being alone, cold and lonely builds character', '20.50', 10);
+select * from Book;
 {%endace%}

 ####Querying Data